Breaking through Brexit

 - If your goods are transferred through Northern Ireland, review the latest Northern Ireland Protocol guidance.

 - From 1 January 2021, all parcels must have an invoice attached, marked ‘Delivered at Place’ (DAP).
 This indicates to the courier that the recipient of the goods is responsible for paying the import tax.

 - To ensure tax is calculated correctly, we have changed our invoicing format.
 Your invoice will now provide the courier with the correct commodity codes and country of origin.

-- VAT will no longer be added to orders.
+- UK VAT will no longer be added to orders.